 “We look forward to this event in a great location that is a major part of Jackson’s significant railroad history,” said Wanda Stanfill, WTAT co-founder.
 “There’s plenty of parking, shade trees, and a wonderful model train exhibit inside the museum.
-The early 1900s Neely House with Chandelier Cafe is across the street.
-This will be a fun day for everyone with our fine artists showing and selling their works and sharing our new gift guide.”
+This will be a fun day for everyone.
+We’ll also debut our fall 2018 gift guide online.”

 “We are excited about the opportunity to partner with the West Tennessee Artisan Trail,” said David Falk, N.C. & St. L. Depot & Railroad Museum director.
 Falk pointed out that the model train exhibit is a favorite with visitors.

 The site was the Nashville, Chattanooga, and St. Louis Railway Passenger Depot from 1907-1967.
 It is located at 582 S Royal St. in Jackson and is on the National Register of Historic Places.
 The museum’s collection includes photographs, artifacts, and related memorabilia associated with the M.&O. RR., I.C.
 RR., N.C. & St. L. Railway. and their family trees.
 Also located on the grounds open for view are a 1947 F.E.C. dining car and two cabooses.
 An elaborate working “HO” scale model railroad over 500 feet. of track and four trains running at once, built by the Jackson Area Railroaders Club depicts Jackson’s rich railroad history.
 The museum is open from 10 a.m. to 3 p.m.

 March 1 – April 27, 2017: Art is Life: West Tennessee Artisan Trail